 Modern liberalism evokes a set of ideals that looks ahead and not behind

-Liberalism is the belief that government should step in during certain instances where capitalism fails to produce equality before the law.
+Liberalism is the belief that government should step in during certain instances where capitalism fails to produce equality before the law or if capitalism fails to protect the people.
 This is not a dig at the market economy or capitalism, it’s just that in simplistic terms, the market economy watches out for itself, not the people.
 Bureaucracy, group-think and red tape cloud the judgement of any system that doesn’t undergo some kind of reformation once in a while.
 Hence, I purport that one of the over arching differences between liberals and conservatives is how often and under what terms those reformations should happen.
 The courage to change may be easy for a select few, but for the masses it is near impossible.
 It takes early adopters and integration over time lest there be panic.
 A long pull here but, I believe conservatives believe they have a “good bead on things” while liberals believe a person is smart and “people are panicky dumb dangerous animals” that need direction especially in contexts where people find unfair loopholes for self preservation.

 Many modern practical examples can be found that showcase where (liberal or not) the government needed to at least provide some outside influence to get the evolutionary ball rolling and protect the people.
 The auto industry provides a prime example.
 It can be argued that the advancement of automobile engines went virtually nowhere for fifty years and fuel economy only became an issue when gas prices were high.
 It wasn’t until the federal goverment stepped in with fleet wide mile per gallon standards that the auto industry even thought about looking into alternate methods to propel automobiles.
 The same with leaded fuel, which was touted as safe for years by the auto industry until it was proven toxic and banned.
 The same with federal motor vehicle safety standards that specify the design, construction, performance, and durability requirements for motor vehicles.
 Auto companies thrived on their own in a capitalist economy, but left unchecked, they didnt necessarily produce products that were “for the good of the people” and hence, federal oversight is born in a specific narrative that doesnt take away freedoms, but rather protects the people.
 Liberalism is a mindset for forward thinking with the courage to enact change in a society that is afraid of it.